Upload tabular data as tables

 Overview

-Redivis offers extensive tools for previewing tabular data and transforming it in projects, but the data needs to be uploaded correctly in a tabular format for researchers to utilize these tools.
+Redivis offers extensive tools for previewing tabular data and transforming it in workflows, but the data needs to be uploaded correctly in a tabular format for researchers to utilize these tools.

 This guide assumes you have already started by Creating a dataset.